AISem4/AISem4-main/Dela-persentation.md

 - No profit company, they don't have customers they call them members (cooperation)

 ## Problem Description
-het eerder kunenn voorspelen van pieken in het overlijden van mensen
+Het eerder kunenn voorspelen van pieken in het overlijden van mensen.

 ## What are our challenges
 - Optimizing planning and logistics around our funerals